Curity token handler deployment patterns

 The token handler pattern is focused on separating web and API concerns for the best architecture.
 It can be deployed in many setups, as summarized in this article, and the option you choose will depend on your preferred architecture.

-Curity provide a number of OAuth Agent and OAuth Proxy implementations that you can plug in, or adapt if required.
-See the OAuth for Web Home Page for details and links to tutorials.
+The Curity Identity Server comes with an built-in OAuth Agent and Curity provide a number of OAuth Proxy implementations that you can plug in, if required.
+See the Token Handler Page for details.
 The Token Handler Deployment Example explains the URL and configuration details, which can then be adapted to other deployment use cases.

 Join our Newsletter